KawaMood/racks/README.md

 After you crafted it, you can simply place down your rack.
 You can either place it on the ground, allowing you to set up to two tools in it.
 Or on a wall, allowing you to showcase a single tool.

 In order to set a tool in it, you need to **right click** the rack while holding the item you want to place, **whithout sneaking**.
 To take the item back, **right click** it the same way having your mainhand empty.

-Racks placed on the ground can handle: axes, hoes, pickaxes, shovels, swords, fishing rod, carrot on a stick and warped fungus on a stick.
+Racks placed on the ground can handle: axes, hoes, pickaxes, shovels, swords, fishing rod, carrot on a stick, warped fungus on a stick and mace.
-Racks placed on a wall can handle: axes, hoes, pickaxes, shovels, swords, bow, crossbow, trident, fishing rod, shield, shears, brush, spyglass, carrot on a stick and warped fungus on a stick.
+Racks placed on a wall can handle: axes, hoes, pickaxes, shovels, swords, bow, crossbow, trident, fishing rod, shield, shears, brush, spyglass, carrot on a stick, warped fungus on a stick and mace.

 **Right clicking racks while sneaking** will change their **pose** (their items rotation and position).
 Ground racks have 6 different poses, and wall racks have 4 different poses.

 ## Misc. information about racks

 -   Ground racks have separated interaction entities for both tools, meaning you can focus the tool slot you want to update without the need of removing or adding a tool in the first slot.
 -   If you wonder, of course, racks support enchanted and custom items.
 They keep all their items components.
 For tools modified with a resource pack, I can't guarantee the exhibition will show an adequate render.
 This depends on whether the creator of the resource pack changed the item's model or the texture's orientation, or kept them like the vanilla item.

 # ⚙️Settings